― maura, Friday, 7 December 2018 15:01 (three months ago) Permalink

 Caramanica on his usual form

-― You're all losing so many points on your progress bars (Champiness), Sunday, 9 December 2018 06:02 (one month ago) Permalink
+― You're all losing so many points on your progress bars (Champiness), Sunday, 9 December 2018 06:02 (three months ago) Permalink

 He's literally on the same level as all those Taylor Swift fan blogs posting "I don't know who Daft Punk is but how dare they" when they got AOTY over her

-― You're all losing so many points on your progress bars (Champiness), Sunday, 9 December 2018 06:05 (one month ago) Permalink
+― You're all losing so many points on your progress bars (Champiness), Sunday, 9 December 2018 06:05 (three months ago) Permalink

 chloe x halle released their first proper album this year. the earlier releases were an ep and a “mixtape” that debuted on youtube